 Because diagnostic tests can take time and may be insensitive, antibiotics are usually begun presumptively to prevent significant deterioration, death, and prolonged recovery.

-Chloramphenicol 500 mg orally or IV 4 times a day for 7 days is 2nd-line treatment.
-Oral chloramphenicol is not available in the US, and IM administration is not effective.
-Chloramphenicol is associated with adverse hematologic effects, which require monitoring of blood indices.
+Chloramphenicol is second-line treatment when doxycycline cannot be used.
+Oral chloramphenicol is not available in the United States, and IM administration is not effective.
+Chloramphenicol can cause adverse hematologic effects, which require monitoring of blood indices.

-Ciprofloxacin and other fluoroquinolones are effective in vitro against certain rickettsiae, but extensive clinical experience is lacking.
+Ciprofloxacin and other fluoroquinolones are effective in vitro against certain rickettsiae, but very little clinical experience supports the use of fluoroquinolones for RMSF.

 Because severely ill patients with RMSF or epidemic typhus may have a marked increase in capillary permeability in later stages, IV fluids should be given cautiously to maintain blood pressure while avoiding worsening pulmonary and cerebral edema.